 Lassen Community College may award general education credit toward associate degrees to the students scoring a 3, 4, or 5 on Advanced Placement examinations.
 Students should have test scores sent to the Counseling Office.
 Each transfer institution will determine the number of units awarded and courses satisfied according to individual campus policies.
-For specific course information, students are encouraged to meet with a counselor.
+For specific course information, students are encouraged to meet with a counselor or refer to LCC District Procedure AP 4235.